-The primary aim of the European ARC is to maximize ALMA's scientific return for European users.
+The primary aim of the European ARC is to maximise ALMA's scientific return for European users.
 Each ARC node is staffed with scientists providing a range of experience in interferometry, (sub-)mm observing and ALMA data reduction and interpretation.
 The staff at the ESO ARC and the ARC nodes work together to provide optimal support to users during the complete lifetime of a project from proposal preparation, choice of observing modes, preparation of the scheduling blocks (SBs), delivery of the calibrated science products to the users, and, if required, additional data reduction support.
 Furthermore, the ARC can give advice regarding observing strategies and can help with ALMA archival research.
-The ARC network organizes community days, tutorials and workshops throughout Europe to reach out to the community and to train users in proposal preparation and data reduction.
+The ARC network organises community days, tutorials and workshops throughout Europe to reach out to the community and to train users in proposal preparation and data reduction.

 The central point of contact for current and prospective ALMA users is the ALMA Helpdesk, which is available to all registered users from the ALMA Science Portal.
-There is one Helpdesk for all ALMA users, but gueries from European users will be primarily addressed by the European ARC, either by scientists in Garching or by staff in one of the ARC nodes.
+There is one Helpdesk for all ALMA users, but queries from European users will be primarily addressed by the